 Use #PregnancyAndInfantLossRemembranceDay to post on social media.

-On October 25, 1988 the Pregnancy and Infant Loss Awareness Movement began in the United States when then-President Ronald Reagan designated the month of October 1988 as Pregnancy and Infant Loss Awareness Month.
+On October 25, 1988 the Pregnancy and Infant Loss Awareness Movement began in the United States when then-President Ronald Reagan designated the month of October in 1988 as Pregnancy and Infant Loss Awareness Month.

 In 2002, the October 15th Pregnancy and Infant Loss Remembrance Day Campaign bean as an American movement.
 Robyn Bear, Lisa Brown and Tammy Novak petitioned the federal government as well as the governors of each of the 50 states resulting in 20 states signing proclamations recognizing October 15, 2002 as the first observance of Pregnancy and Infant Loss Remembrance Day (PAILRD).
 As a further result of the American campaign effort, Concurrent Resolution H.Con>RES.222 supporting the goals and ideals of National Pregnancy and Infant Loss Remembrance Day was passed in the House of Representatives on September 28, 2006.